robert-hh/ads1x15/readme.md

 The ADS1X15 use a I2C interface.
 So SCL and SDA have to be connected as minimum.
-If in continuous mode the CPU shall be triggered, the ALERT/RDY pin has to be connected too, and obviously VDD, GND and the analog input(2).
+If in continuous mode the CPU shall be triggered, the ALERT/RDY pin has to be connected too, and obviously VDD, GND and the analogue input(2).
 You might also set the address pin to low (address = 72) or high (address = 73).

 ## Class

 The driver contains the ADS1115 class and the derived ADS1015 class.
-Since the two deviecs only differ by the conversion size, the same methods can be applied, with different interpretation of the parameters.
+Since the two devices only differ by the conversion size, the same methods can be applied, with different interpretation of the parameters.
 ```
 adc = ADS1115(i2c, address, gain)